LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 7. On the **Create account** window, select **Next** and solve the generated puzzle.
 8. On the **Stay signed in?** page, select **Yes**.
 9. In a new **Microsoft Edge** tab, navigate to the URL: **<https://outlook.live.com/mail/>**.
-10. Confirm you are able to sign-in to your new email account.
+10. Confirm you're able to sign-in to your new email account.
 Make note of your sign-in details for future lab tasks.

 ## Instructions